 Though the road density and length in the country was quite high, the nation continued to suffer from poor quality of roads as compared to other developing countries.
 The conditions of the road network combined with the high passenger and freight traffic created a demand for further planning and investment into the road transportation sector.

-Infrastructure development and investments in the railway sector in India has also been quite significant.
-The industry is the backbone of long-distance domestic transport that has made the country’s rail network the third largest across the globe.
-There are over 22 thousand trains that connect around eight thousand stations.
-In 2018, over one billion metric tons of freight were carried via Indian railways.
+Infrastructure development and investments in the railway sector in India had also been significant.
+The industry was the backbone of long-distance domestic transport, making the rail network third largest across the globe.
+There were over 22 thousand trains that connected around eight thousand stations.
+In 2020, over one billion metric tons of freight was carried via Indian railways.
 That year, the passenger traffic stood at over eight billion.
 On average, the railway network carried around 23 million passengers every day.
-The government has continued investing in the industry, to cater to the increasing demand of daily commutes created by a better connectivity between rural and urban areas, predominantly for employment purposes.
+The government continued investing in the industry to cater to the increasing demand of daily commutes created by a better connectivity between rural and urban areas, predominantly for employment purposes.

 Given the importance of the infrastructure sector for the economic development of a country, reports on cost overruns and delays resulted in disputes in recent years.
 Nevertheless, the construction industry and infrastructure projects looked towards an economic revival after the coronavirus (COVID-19) pandemic.
 These expectations were canalized through the National Infrastructure Pipeline (NIP), one of the biggest governmental initiatives in recent years.

 The NIP was launched in August 2020 and spanned the period from 2020 to 2025, aiming to improve quality of life for Indian citizens.
 Over seven thousand projects worth around 1.5 trillion U.S. dollars were scheduled.
 Although most projects were planned for the power sector, roads and railways made up a collective 32 percent.
 Besides massive governmental funding, one aim of the NIP was to attract major private funding for these projects.